besseddrest/stepstone-movies/README.md

+# StepStone Movies

+Movie lookup tool, made with TMDB API.

+## Tech Stack Choices

+- React: preferred
+- Vite: fast local development, easy to use, lightweight
+- MUI: I have only recent exp w/ Material UI (Core & React Native Paper), so this is a great opportunity to dive into it since it's part of the role
+- Jest: BDD with jest/jest-cucumber. jest-cucumber allows me to leverage Gherkins syntax for feature files .
+Was recently introduced to this (Gherkins/Cucumber) and wanted to continue using it with a more 'current' testing platform
+- btw I use Neovim

+## Design Choices

+- No Autocomplete: part of original draft but ultimately decided to keep it simple.
+In the context of a movie db, I'm assuming the user knows exactly what they are searching for, rather than suggestion of what they should watch next, a la Netflix
+- Auto Search: Because why not

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.